Working in Switzerland

 If you are from a non-EU country, contact the Swiss embassy in the country where you are currently residing.
 If you're living in the UK, contact the Embassy of Switzerland in the UK.

 - Cost of living: Switzerland is one of the most expensive countries in the world.
 The cost of living is especially high in the cities of Geneva and Zurich.
 Food, housing and utilities in particular are well above the EU average.

 - Currency: Swiss franc (CHF).

-- Health: high standard of health and well-being.
+- Health: there is a high standard of health and well-being in Switzerland.
 The Swiss healthcare system is expensive, and health insurance is compulsory for all residents.
 EU citizens should obtain a free European Health Insurance Card (EHIC) before travelling, which gives access to healthcare under the same conditions as nationals.
 Also take out comprehensive travel and medical insurance.
 Supplementary insurance is needed for those undertaking outdoor summer/winter sports.

 - Type of government: Federal Republic with strong local governments (cantons).

 - Laws and customs: smoking is banned throughout Switzerland in the workplace and in most enclosed spaces accessible to the public, including bars, restaurants, cinemas, schools, shopping centres and sports centres.

 - Emergency numbers: 112 (single European emergency telephone number, available everywhere in the EU free of charge); 144 (ambulance); 118 (fire service); 117 (police); and 1414 (Swiss rescue).
 British citizens can get help in an emergency from the British Embassy in Switzerland.